cossacklabs/product-docs/acra/acra-in-depth/architecture/acratranslator.md

 AcraTranslator is an API server, that exposes most of Acra’s features as HTTP / gRPC API with client SDKs and traffic protection.
 AcraTranslator doesn't depend on a database and makes application responsible for actually putting data into storage.

-AcraTranslator is your the main choice when your application should make encryption calls, or you use NoSQL/KV datastore.
+AcraTranslator is your main choice when your application should make encryption calls, or you use NoSQL/KV datastore.

 Refer to [Integrating AcraTranslator into infrastructure](/acra/guides/integrating-acra-translator-into-new-infrastructure/) to learn how to configure AcraTranslator.